funkydude755/RockHyraxDetection/README.md

-Rock hyrex detcetion and classification
+Rock hyrax detcetion and classification

 Classification with Keras amd TensorFlow, retraining inception_v3 (all layers but first 20), using train generator and test generator flow from directory as pipeline